I made some music using modes of the harmonic series

 Mode Twelve, the second octave of seximal primodality, has twelve pitches like the familiar chromatic scale, but they are distributed differently.
 The samples are from “Don’t Let Me Down” by Charlotte Dada.

 The scale includes the familiar major third and the relatively familiar harmonic seventh, but also a few novelties.
 The neutral second between the minor and major seconds is very exotic.
-There is also have a super sharp major seventh.
+There is also a super sharp major seventh.

 Mode Seven is also known as septimal primodality.